Danilo Lim: Manila Peninsula Incident

-At least 50 Special Weapons and Tactics commandos lined up outside to assault the Manila Peninsula Hotel in Makati to enforce the arrest of rebel soldiers.
+Security forces arrived at the hotel to arrest the rebels.
+Judge Oscar Pimentel, Makati Regional Trial Court, issued the arrest order.
 Sporadic warning shots were heard from the police outside the hotel, as smoke was seen coming from the hotel seconds after the shots.
-At around 4:01 p.m., the Palace asked reporters to move out of the hotel, as armored personnel carriers arrived.
+At around 4:01 p.m., as armored personnel carriers arrived.
 Hundreds of guests scrambled to vacate, and Trillanes said they will 'wait and see'.
-Bishop Julio Labayen appealed: "Please do not storm the place, so nobody gets hurt." at around 4:37 p.m.

 Firing stopped at 4:30 p.m.
-GMA crew, and other media personnel were trapped in the hotel, while the Palace appealed to the media and the public to stay away from Makati.
 Tear gas was fired into the hotel lobby as government troops advanced.
 Soldiers surrounded the hotel at 5 p.m.

-A V150 armored car then destroyed the main facade of the Manila Peninsula Hotel to allow the troops to enter.
+A V150 armored car then destroyed the main facade of the Manila Peninsula Hotel to allow the troops to enter, whereupon Trillanes, Lim and most other officers surrendered.